hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 The **State** subcomponent implements the Merkle Tree and connects to the DB backend.
 It checks integrity at block level (i.e., information related to; gas, block size, etc.) and some transaction-related information (e.g., signatures, sufficient balance, etc.).
 State also stores smart contract (SC) code into the Merkle tree and processes transactions using the EVM.

+//Software that is in charge of collecting all the data from the smart contract, storing it in the database, and then serving the user applications through RPC JSON call methods to provide them with all the information regarding zkEVM.
+The Hermez node is equivalent to the “geth” used in Ethereum.
+(Geth(Go Ethereum)) is a command-line interface for running Ethereum node implemented in Go Language.
+Using Geth you can join the Ethereum network, transfer ether between accounts, or even mine ethers.

+//You can run the Hermez node in different types.
+In the first type, you can collect all the data and synchronize it, and then provide the information to the users.
+In the second type, you can serve the protocol (zkEVM 1.5), which runs the geth in the miner mode.
+It collects data from the smart contract and interacts with the protocol (which is the smart contract and the prover).
+It will collect all the transactions from the users, will send those transactions to the smart contract, and later on, it will verify all transactions in this smart contract.
+And the verification includes a call to the zkprover to perform this complex computation.

+//Synchronizer: Takes data from a smart contract and this data can be provided to any application.
+For example, this data can be used by Metamask.
+If you interact with the Metamask, it means Metamask is asking the Hermez Node about what is the nonce, what is the gas limit, the gas price, etc. Synchronizer is in charge of getting all the data from smart contracts, which includes the data posted by the sequencers (which is the transactions) and the data posted by the coordinators (which is the validity proof).
+All this data is stored in a huge database and served to third parties through a service called JSON-RPC.

+//Note from Google: JSON-RPC is a remote procedure call protocol encoded in JSON.
+For a software application to interact with the Ethereum blockchain (by reading blockchain data and/or sending transactions to the network), it must connect to an Ethereum node.

 ### The zkProver